zkan/course-dbt/README_Week_2.md

 > What are good indicators of a user who will likely purchase again?
 What about indicators of users who are likely NOT to purchase again?
 If you had more data, what features would you want to look into to answer this question?

+The following indicators could be used to find a user who will likely purchase again and NOT purchase again.

 * How fast delivery is
 * Estimated delivery date is close to the actual delivery date
 * Number of orders in a purchase